Botox & Fillers Santa Barbara

-Facial rejuvenation consist or the use of products like neuromodulators (e.g. Botox) and soft-tissue fillers (e.g. Juvederm) to soften fine lines, wrinkles and creases and produce a more youthful appearance.
-These treatments are relatively painless, quick and effective and may help to avoid a more invasive surgical procedure for many patients.
+Facial rejuvenation consists of the use of products like neuromodulators (e.g. Botox) and soft-tissue fillers (e.g. Juvederm) to soften fine lines, wrinkles, and creases to produce a more youthful appearance.
+These Botox and filler treatments are relatively painless and offer a quick and effective way to improve your look while helping you avoid a more invasive surgical procedure.

 Types of Injectables (Neuromodulators & Soft-Tissue Fillers)

 There are a number of injectable products on the market.
 A smart consumer should research what is the right treatment for you and discuss these options with your dermatologist.

 Botox, which is derived from botulinum toxin, is one of the most popular injectable treatments for improving the youthful look of your face.
 There is also a similar treatment, called Dysport, which provides results akin to what you’ll experience with Botox.
 Both of these products are injected by your dermatologist into the appropriate body part for treatment.

 Botox and Dysport are useful in the treatment of dynamic wrinkles, including glabellar lines, horizontal forehead lines, and crow’s feet.
 These wrinkles develop as a result of facial muscles performing their usual activities like smiling or frowning.

 The contractions your facial muscles make on a daily basis can lead to crow’s feet (periorbital wrinkles), frown lines (glabellar furrows), and horizontal forehead wrinkles.
 Botox and Dysport work to relax the underlying facial muscles, helping them to soften the overlying facial wrinkles.

 Soft-tissue fillers are also quite popular and include Juvederm, Restylane, and Radiesse.
 They are useful in the treatment of residual dynamic wrinkles after neuromodulator treatment and are very versatile.